carson-katri/dream-textures/README.md

 2. Install the addon in Blender's preferences window.
 3. Follow the steps in the 'Dream Textures' preferences to install the necessary dependencies.

+> On Windows, you will need to run Blender as an administrator for the installation to complete successfully.

 ## Usage
 Dream Textures provides most of the configuration options available when using Stable Diffusion directly.